apache/iotdb-tsfile-viewer/README.md

 - [Contributing](#Contributing)
 - [Contributors](#Contributors)
 # Introduction
-tsfile-mt is a TsFile management tool.
+tsfile-viewer is a tool to view TSFILE.
 Currently, we support bit granularity parsing of TsFile and provide visual display.
+we have three modules in the project
+- tsfile-viewer-core: core jar package project
+- tsfile-viewer-web: web viewer backend,When you execute the mvn install command in the parent project, it will package the front-end project code together
+- tsfile-viewer-web-frontend: web viewer frontend

-1. ChunkGroup and Index display: This tool can Clearly display information of each part of TsFile, details are as follows:
+1. overview: This tool can Clearly display information of each part of TsFile, details are as follows:
     1. The versionNumber.
     2. The data layer: contains details of each level and statistic information.